ashileybianca/ashileybianca/README.md

 👩‍💻 **Computer Science** student at Pontifical Catholic University of Rio Grande do Sul (PUCRS), through the ADA - Women in Computing program by Poatek;

-🌟 Intern at the **Software Innovation Laboratory (LIS)**, working on the Prompto project, which aims to develop a project management agent;
+🌟 Intern at the **Software Innovation Laboratory (LIS) (PUCRS / HP)**, working on the Prompto project, which aims to develop a project management agent;

 🔎 Currently, a Volunteer Scholarship Holder at the **MALTA Laboratory** (Machine Learning Theory and Applications Lab), developing work on skin lesion classification;